Schedule of English courses can be found at Browse Courses

 ENG 104: HISTORY OF THE ENGLISH LANGUAGE, 3 credit hrs.

 This course focuses on the development of the English language from pre-English through the Old and Middle English periods, to the Early Modern and Modern period.
 In addition to historical changes and developments in the phonological, morphological, and lexical and grammatical systems of English, students will consider the cultural implications of those changes over time, as evidenced by the existence and continuing development of creoles and "World Englishes."

-ENG 105: TEACHING ENGLISH AS SECOND LANGUAGE, 3 credit hrs.
+ENG 105: AESTHETICS OF EVERYDAY LIFE, 3 credit hrs.

 ENG 109: PROSE STYLISTICS: ANALYSIS & APPLICATIONS, 3 credit hrs.

 This course invites students to develop a capacity to analyze language closely at the phrase and sentence level, and thus, to become more aware of the stylistic qualities of written prose.
 Students will gain some familiarity with grammatical and rhetorical terms as they focus on what constitutes "style" in a given text, and how style and "substance" are related.
 Through frequent writing and revision, students will work to gain control over their own style, and will become more adept at shaping their language to suit their own writing purposes.

 ENG 111: ADVANCED WORKSHOP IN CREATIVE FLASH NONFICTION, 3 credit hrs.